putteneersjoris/annelotte-website/README.md

 </li>
 <li>Contribute by opening up a 'pull request > create pull request'.</li>
 <li>Now Annelotte will get an email notification, as well as having an open pull request that can be approved or disapproved.</li>
-<li>You now have successfully remove a project.
+<li>You now have successfully remove'ed a project.
 Once Annelotte approves of the changes, you can see your project on the official website.</li>
 </ul>
 <br>
 </details>